 The Data Access Application Block provides an extensible framework for supporting multiple types of relational databases.
 Applications that use the application block are portable across different database systems.

 There are a number of general data access tools—such as Open Database Connectivity (ODBC) or OLE DB—that can provide access to a variety of data sources.
 One drawback to these tools is that how they are used depends on the target database.
 That means that programmers need to understand various programming models to access different database types.
 Moving an application to a different database could require a significant amount of recoding.

 Another drawback to the ODBC or OLE DB approach is that performance may suffer.
 Generic data providers are slower than those optimized for a particular data source.
-The Data Access Application Block provides a factory-based implementation that features both portability and optimized performance.
+The Data Access Application Block provides an implementation that features both portability and optimized performance.

 Abstraction of the Database System

 The Data Access Application Block builds on the capabilities provided by ADO.NET to create a database-agnostic provider model.
 The following are some of the features it provides: